nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimx95/driver_examples/sar_adc/selftest/example_board_readme.md

 ~~~~~~~~~~~~~~~~~~~~~
  ADC selftest example.
- The channel 0 ADC conversion data is 4079.
+ The channel 0 ADC conversion data is 4059.
+ The channel 2 ADC conversion data is 1462.
+ The channel 3 ADC conversion data is 691.
- The channel 1 ADC conversion data is 3743.
+ The channel 0 ADC conversion data is 4060.
- The channel 2 ADC conversion data is 2048.
+ The channel 2 ADC conversion data is 1463.
+ The channel 3 ADC conversion data is 692.
- The channel 0 ADC conversion data is 4092.
+ The channel 0 ADC conversion data is 4055.
+ The channel 2 ADC conversion data is 1456.
+ The channel 3 ADC conversion data is 697.
- The channel 1 ADC conversion data is 3742.
+ The channel 0 ADC conversion data is 4058.
- The channel 2 ADC conversion data is 2050.
+ The channel 2 ADC conversion data is 1461.
+ The channel 3 ADC conversion data is 691.
- The channel 0 ADC conversion data is 4092.
+ The channel 0 ADC conversion data is 4075.
- The channel 1 ADC conversion data is 3744.
+ The channel 2 ADC conversion data is 1457.
- The channel 2 ADC conversion data is 2051.
+ The channel 3 ADC conversion data is 695.
- The channel 0 ADC conversion data is 4093.
+ The channel 0 ADC conversion data is 4050.
- The channel 1 ADC conversion data is 3741.
+ The channel 2 ADC conversion data is 1461.
- The channel 2 ADC conversion data is 2051.
+ The channel 3 ADC conversion data is 684.
- The channel 0 ADC conversion data is 4091.
+ The channel 0 ADC conversion data is 4056.
- The channel 1 ADC conversion data is 3744.
+ The channel 2 ADC conversion data is 1459.
- The channel 2 ADC conversion data is 2049.
+ The channel 3 ADC conversion data is 694.
  Self-test error occurred!
  ADC self-test watchdog sequence error occurred.
 ~~~~~~~~~~~~~~~~~~~~~